-The County of Orange can accommodate the needs of homeless in the unincorporated areas through the existence of the multijurisdictional shelters of Bridges at Kramer Place and the Yale Navigation Center.
+The County of Orange can accommodate the needs of homeless in the Unincorporated areas through the existence of the multijurisdictional shelters of Bridges at Kramer Place and the Yale Navigation Center.
 Moreover, the County's existing Zoning Code complies with the requirements of AB 2339, Government Code Section 65583(a)(4)(A), through compliance with subparagraph (a)(4)(F), by allowing emergency shelters and residential uses in industrial and commercial zones subject to a site development permit and objective site development standards.
 OCCO § 7-9-44, et seq.

-The County's Zoning Code allows emergency shelters by-right in the Housing Opportunities Overlay Zone, a zone which allows residential uses, and transitional housing and permanent supportive housing is permitted as a residential use subject to the same standards as apply to other residential uses of the same type in the same zoning district in compliance with Government Code section 65583.
+The County's Zoning Code allows emergency shelters by-right in the Housing Opportunities Overlay Zone, made up of commercial and industrial zoning districts that allow residential uses.
+Transitional housing and permanent supportive housing are permitted as residential uses subject to the same standards as apply to other residential uses of the same type in the same zoning district in compliance with Government Code section 65583.